lumilio/Jungle-didakoo.com-README.md/README.md

 ## How to login

 To play you need no email or password.
-You can join as “no wallet” as anonymous or create your avatar with Metamask wallet.

-Website throw Metamsk login recognize tokens in web3 networks list to unlock features in game : Eth Mainnet , Polygon L2, Base L2 .
+You can join as “no wallet” as anonymous or login with Metamask wallet.
+Website on handshake recognize tokens in ethereum networks to unlock features in game : Eth Mainnet , Polygon L2, Base L2 .
 It's also possible login as anonymous guest with less features.

-On your first Metamask login, your avatar will be created in the game ranking.
+On your first Metamask login, your player will be created in the game ranking.
-A significant aspect of Jungle is to benefit top-ranked players;
-grants them the opportunity to showcase their OpenSea accounts and their NFT collections.
+Jungle benefit top-ranked players, grants them the opportunity to showcase their OpenSea accounts and their NFT collections.
 If you’re playing as “no wallet” you won’t have access to the ranking feature.

 Every day at 20:00pm to 21:00pm in New York time zone Jungle pass is temporarily not required to play , even guest mode is able to play all game modes.
 Check the table to find your country free to play hour :

 <sub>